Singapore sentences Twitter hacker over NFL breach: Report

 A computer hacker has been sentenced by a court in Singapore in connection with compromising the National Football League’s official Twitter account in 2016 and falsely announcing the death of NFL commissioner Roger Goodell.

-Devesh Logendran, 18, was sentenced Thursday to 24 months probation after pleading guilty to 11 charges brought under Singapore’s Computer Misuse and Cybersecurity Act, the nation’s federal anti-hacking law, Yahoo News Singapore reported.
+Devesh Logendran, 18, was sentenced Thursday to 24 months probation after pleading guilty to 11 charges brought under Singapore’s Computer Misuse and Cybersecurity Act, the nation’s federal anti-hacking law, Yahoo News Singapore reported Thursday.

 The hacker breached the NFL’s official Twitter account and subsequently tweeted to its followers that Mr. Goodell had died, according to court documents seen by Yahoo.